 And from there, the sunset is fantastic!

-Havouli beach is located also on the south and about three kilometres from Moudros, in a large and calm bay.
+Havouli beach is located also in the south and about three kilometres from Moudros, in a large and calm bay.

-It is an organized beach and perfect for relax and swimming.
+It is an organized beach and perfect for relaxing and swimming.

 In this part of the island, there are also Parthenomytos and Skidi beaches.